LukasGamard/YACRAF-calculator/README.md

 ### Setup View

 Shown in the figure below is an example of a `Setup View` representing the system which the metamodel from the `Configuration Views` has been applied to.
-The buttons at (1) in the figure are used to create `Connections` between the `Classes` and calculate the final values, respectively.
+The buttons at (1) in the figure are used to create `Connections` between `Classes` and calculate the final values, respectively.
 (2) shows buttons for running custom scripts that can calculate/simulate different scenarious throughout the `Setup Views`.
-The scripts are explained later.
+Scripts are explained in detail later.

 ![Image of a setup view](img/setup_view.svg)